aat38/notableServer/documentation/appointments/putAppointment.md

     404
         {
         "error": "Doctor not found.
-Cannot create an appointment for a doctor before creating doctor."
+Cannot update appointment for a doctor before creating that doctor."
         }

-    400
+    404
         {
-        "error": "Unable to make appointment.
-New appointments can only start at 15 minute intervals."
-        }
+        "error": "Appointment not found.
+Cannot edit unknown appointment" }